bkellerlab/GSD_BAOA_BAOAB/README.md

 <h4>Ideal gas </h4>

-All MD simulations were performed with the software package OpenMM and the post analysis was carried out with Python3.
+All MD simulations were performed with OpenMM and the post analysis was carried out with Python3.
 We included Python scripts on how to load the provided results.
 The directory tree is as follows: